Devo (film)

-Devo is a 2024 British-American documentary film about the new wave band Devo.
+Devo is a 2024 documentary film about the new wave band Devo.
 It is directed by Chris Smith.
 It premiered at the 2024 Sundance Film Festival.
 The band performed at the event.
 The film was released on Netflix on August 19, 2025.

 Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on 14 critics, indicating "generally favorable" reviews.

 Matt Zoller Seitz of RogerEbert.com gave the film three and a half out of four stars and wrote, "This is a fun movie if you love the band, and maybe even if you've never heard of them before.
 The interviews are thought-provoking, funny, and moving; the filmmaking is superb, and the music kicks ass."

 Accolades

-Devo is nominated for Best Music Film at the 68th Annual Grammy Awards.
+Devo was nominated for Best Music Film at the 68th Annual Grammy Awards.